 (Mio INR)

-2021-22 2020-21
+Particulars 2021-22 2020-21

-14 13
+Turnover 14 13

-(12) 0
+Profit/(Loss)before tax (12) 0

--85.5 -2.7
+PBT % on Turnover -85.5 -2.7

-14 (12)

 12.3 Joint Venture Company

 PreBo Automotive India Private Limited

 Prebo Automotive Private Limited ("PreBo") is a Joint Venture Company in which the Company holds 40% of the paid-up share capital.
 PreBo is in the business of manufacturing/assembly and supply of mechanical and electromechanical components and assemblies for automobile and non-automobile industry.